boucadair/ietf-slice-overview/draft-boucadair-teas-ietf-slicing-overview.md

 {{?I-D.ietf-6man-enhanced-vpn-vtn-id}} describes a mechanism to carry an identifier, called VTN resource ID, in the IPv6 Hop-by-Hop extension header.
 The document claims that "VTN resource ID" is equivalent to NRP-ID, but does motivate why another yet ID is thus needed rather than using "NRP-ID".

+The length of the VTN ID depends on the context type.
+When CT=0, the VTN ID is a 4-octet ID.

 ## NRP

 ### Resource-aware Segments